Coronavirus (COVID-19) Loan Options

 Outlined below are the eligibility requirements for forgiveness:

 - For loans made prior to June 5, the forgiveness period has been extended from 8 weeks to 24 weeks, or a borrower may choose to maintain the original 8 weeks; the covered period cannot extend beyond December 31, 2020.
 If your loan was made after June 5, your forgiveness period is 24 weeks with the covered period not extending beyond December 31, 2020.

 - The required percentage of funds to be used for payroll expenses has been reduced from 75 to 60%; however, the borrower must spend at least 60% of the funds on payroll expenses or forgiveness eligibility will be reduced.

-- Borrowers can use the 24-week period to restore their workforce levels and wages to the pre-pandemic levels required for full forgiveness.The deadline to do so has been extended from June 30 to December 31, 2020.
+- Borrowers can use the 24-week period to restore their workforce levels and wages to the pre-pandemic levels required for full forgiveness.The deadline to do so has been extended to December 31, 2020.